 Egyptian Clothing For Women

-Egyptian women wore full length straight dresses with one or two shoulder straps.
-During the New Kingdom period it became fashionable for dresses to be pleated or draped.
+Egyptian women wore full-length straight dresses with one or two shoulder straps.
+During the New Kingdom period, it became fashionable for dresses to be pleated or draped.
 The dresses worn by rich Egyptian women were made from fine transparent linen.
-Like the men, rich Egyptian women decorated their clothes and wore jewellery and headdresses.
+Like the men, rich Egyptian women decorated their clothes and wore jewelry and headdresses.

 Ancient Egyptian children did not wear clothes until they were about six years old when they would wear the same clothes as men and women.